 Variations

-There are no hard and fast rules for making a fall board.
+There are no hard and fast rules for making a charcuterie board.
 Other fun ideas are endless:

 - Halloween Charcuterie Board - with candy corn and other holiday treats.